 Parts of a bill of lading – Part 2

-This is Part 2 of a 4 part article..
+This is Part 2 of a 4 part series about the Parts of a Bill of Lading..
 In case you missed it, please read Part 1..

 Pre-Carriage by : Assume that there is an inland point which is connected to the mainland port by means of a feeder (connecting) vessel, the name of that feeder vessel is shown here..
 Example – Maputo to Durban by feeder vessel Border..